yousefelassal/quote-cron/README.md

 > The biggest adventure you can ever take is to live the life of your dreams.

 > I can, therefore I am.

+> Think as a wise man but communicate in the language of the people.